apigee-labs/rapier/README.md

 Rapier also includes SDK generators for Javascripot and Python.
 In the future we intend to work on test tools, and server implementation frameworks.

+\[1\] Following Fred Brooks, we take consistency as being the primary measure of quality of an API.
+“Blaauw and I believe that consistency underlies all principles.
+A good architecture is consistent in the sense that, given a partial knowledge of the system, one can predict the remainder” - Fred Brooks, "The Design of Design", 2010

 ## Examples

 Rapier is very easy to understand and learn.
 The easiest way is by example.